Leonardville, Namibia: History

 When Imperial Germany colonised the area a decade later, Lambert refused to sign a "protection treaty".
-Regarding the Kaiǀkhauan as a comparatively weak force by the Germans, their commander Theodor Leutwein mounted a surprise attack on Naosanabis on 6 March 1894 in order to set an example for the stronger forces in then German South-West Africa not to stand in his way.
+Regarding the Kaiǀkhauan as a comparatively weak force, the German commander, Theodor Leutwein mounted a surprise attack on Naosanabis on 6 March 1894 in order to set an example for the stronger forces in then German South-West Africa not to stand in his way.

 The Schutztruppe forces won the battle and expelled the village's residents.
 The land was given to Angola Boers, farmers who participated in the Dorsland Trek migration movement from South Africa to Angola but decided to turn around and settle in South-West Africa.
 After the Herero and Namaqua Genocide 1904/05, Isaak Witbooi of the ǀKhowesin (Witbooi Orlam) moved to Naosanabis—the Kaiǀkhauan clan had at that time ceased to exist due to the devastating attack by the Germans.
 During South African administration the settlement was renamed to Leonardville after Dutch Reformed Church Minister Leonard.

-Dutch Reformed Church

-The Dutch Reformed Church Leonardville (formerly known as NGK Leonard) was founded on the eleventh day of the eleventh month of 1944 (November 11) as the eleventh church of the Dutch Reformed Church in South Africa (NGK) in what was then South West Africa.
-Members named it after one of the church's local pioneers, the Rev. (and later Dr.) E.J.
-Leonard, who ministered across the vast plains on donkey carts and even reached some isolated farms on foot.
-Founded by around 500 members of the Dutch Reformed Church Gibeon, the congregation grew to a thousand within eight years.
-By 2010, rural depopulation had reduced the number to a mere 176.